Shopify/polaris/.changeset/beige-ties-hammer.md

 '@shopify/polaris': patch
 ---

-Removed the exiting animation state from Popovers, causing them to close immedeately instead of after a 100ms delay.
+Removed the Exiting animation state from Popovers, causing them to close immediately instead of after a 100ms delay.